noir-lang/noir/barretenberg/cpp/src/barretenberg/ecc/pippenger.md

 We currently have pippenger implemented in barretenberg, which can process a scalar multiplication in ~4 micro-seconds (for large batches).

-However, the algorithm, as it stands, is not parallelisable, due to the highly non-sequential memory access patterns.
+However, the algorithm, as it stands, is not parallelizable, due to the highly non-sequential memory access patterns.

 ## The algorithm